 Meaning: over the top, excessive behavior; overly dramatic

 Like many slang terms, especially those in the 21st century, this word has its roots in AAVE.
 Originally it was used to somewhat mock the behaviors of those deemed “extra,” but over time its connotations have shifted, and it now describes a character trait that people gladly claim for themselves.

 Meaning: a total disaster, mismanaged catastrophe, or laughable performance

-It may not be a new phrase, per se, but this year "dumpster fire" was one of 850 new words officially added to the Merriam-Webster Dictionary.
+It may not be a new phrase, per se, but in 2018 "dumpster fire" was one of 850 new words officially added to the Merriam-Webster Dictionary.
 It's a gleefully expressive noun that, according to NPR, has become a "phrase for our time."
-Given its new, exalted status, "dumpster fire" can now be freely and confidently used as a metaphor for any epic fail, train wreck situation, or general hot mess.
+Given its new, exalted status, "dumpster fire" can now be freely and confidently used as a metaphor for any epic fail, train wreck situation, or a general hot mess.

 Retrospectively explained as a portmanteau of "stalker" and "fan," a stan is a person harboring an obsessive fixation, usually a celebrity.
 The term originates from the song of the same name released by Eminem in 2000, where the titular character is driven to a murder-suicide by his fixation on the rapper.
 The term no longer carries the same dark overtones and instead is used to describe people who seem more dedicated than the average fan.